Large-scale magnetic field in the Monoceros OB-1 East molecular cloud: Results

-Figure~\ref{fig:b_vs_grads_south} shows the Southern part of Mon OB1 East.
-The magnetic field traced by the interstellar dust emission polarisation at the Eastern edge of the cloud extends up to above $\delta_{2000} = 10^{\circ}$, over a region around $1^{\circ} \times 1^{\circ}$ (or $13 \times 13$ pc$^2$) even in regions with no significant CO detections, orientated roughly perpendicular to the Galactic plane (see left panel of Fig.~\ref{fig:pol_map}).
-An elongated structure that joins the main cloud at the Eastern border is detected at a $v_{\rm lsr}$ from $8$ to $8.4$ km\,s$^{-1}$ in both $^{12}$CO and $^{13}$CO gas and follows the magnetic field structure, whereas the rest of the cloud has velocities in the range $3$ to $7$ km\,s$^{-1}$ (frame \textit{b} in Fig.~\ref{fig:b_vs_grads_south}).
-The intensity and velocity gradients derived from the $^{12}$CO and $^{13}$CO data show the same magnetic field orientation as the polarimetric data, in particular in $^{13}$CO emission (panels \textit{c} and \textit{d}).
-The histograms of the absolute difference between the orientation of the magnetic field derived from polarimetric data and the orientation of the IGs and VGs are reported in App.~\ref{app:figures}.
-We also observe that the velocity centroid gradients of $^{12}$CO indicate a shock-like dynamics near the densest part of the cloud.
-However, it disappears when considering the velocity channel gradients (VChGs).
-This probably means that several structures are present along the LOS and higher resolution analysis would be necessary.
+The magnetic field traced by interstellar dust emission polarisation in the Southern part of the cloud seems to have two major parts.
+A uniform magnetic field orientated North-East to South-West extends from the Eastern edge of the cloud to the densest part, even in regions with no significant CO detections, and is roughly perpendicular to the Galactic plane (see left panel of Fig.~\ref{fig:pol_map}).
+Figure~\ref{fig:mom1_south} shows the first moment map of {\co} emission, in which we observe that an elongated structure that joins the main cloud at the Eastern border and follows this magnetic field direction, is detected at a $v_{\rm lsr}$ from $8$ to $8.4$ km\,s$^{-1}$ in both $^{12}$CO and $^{13}$CO, whereas the rest of the cloud has velocities in the range $3$ to $7$ km\,s$^{-1}$.
+In the southernmost part the {\planck} magnetic field is orientated South-North.